CodeYourFuture/js-exercises/week-3/A-array-find/README.md

 }
 ```

-To find the first item that satisfies the predicate you would have to go through each array item, and pass it into `isLongName`.
-Once it returns true, we can stop going through the array and grab the item that passed the predicate's test.
-Sounds complicated!
-Thankfully there is an array method that does just this!
+To find the first item that satisfies the predicate you would have to:

+- go through array, getting each array item one by one
+- at every iteration, pass the array item into `isLongName`
+- once `isLongName` returns true stop going through the array
+- and finally grab the item that passed the predicate's test

+That sounds like a lot of work!
+Thankfully there is a much easier way to achieve this using an array method!

 ## `.find()`